 National Charter Bus is also well-versed in organizing safe transportation for colleges and universities too!
 Charter bus rental services can be booked for group tours of SDSU, campus events at USD, or club trips from UC San Diego.
 Our services can be customized for on- and off-campus travel occasions throughout San Diego.

 Looking for a way to simplify your wedding logistics where you can?
-Booking a San Diego wedding shuttle service is an easy way to streamline guest transpiration to your ceremony.
-If you're having a large wedding at Kona Kai Resort and you’re worried about parking being a mess for your guests, a shuttle service can easily be arranged.
+Booking a San Diego wedding shuttle service is an easy way to streamline guest transporation to your ceremony.
+If you're having a large wedding at Kona Kai Resort and you’re worried about parking being a mess for your guests, a shuttle bus rental service can easily be arranged.
 A professional driver (or team of drivers for exceptionally big weddings) will pick up your guests at local hotels and other designated locations before whisking them away to your beautiful venue.
 You won’t have to worry about guests being late while queuing for valet or self-parking.
-They can just hop on and hop off your wedding shuttle!
+They can just hop on and hop off your wedding shuttle bus rental!

 National Charter Bus can make San Diego corporate transportation a breeze for upcoming executive meetings, conferences, conventions, and team-building events.
 We also offer customized employee shuttle services for daily commutes or for recurring company events.
 Business travelers and company employees likely already have enough on their plates, dealing with San Diego traffic before a long day of work or an important convention panel is sure to be exhausting.
 A corporate shuttle service can be customized to your business event needs, including travel routes and schedules.
-Your shuttle can be equipped with features like WiFi, power outlets, and tray tables for business travelers to utilize for work or leisure.
-Let a professional charter bus driver handle San Diego traffic for every type of business travel!
+Your shuttle bus rental can be equipped with features like WiFi, power outlets, and tray tables for business travelers to utilize for work or leisure.
+Rent a shuttle bus and let a professional charter bus driver handle San Diego traffic for every type of business travel!

 1. What is the traffic like in San Diego?